 If you’re looking to increase your brand or product awareness across the web, then contextual display ads that are based on keyword theme groups are great.
 These campaigns are created using Google’s contextual targeting options that are available on the Display Network and recommended for both new and established brands looking to increase brand awareness.

-Your ads in these campaigns will be placed by either keyword content or topic.
+Your ads in these campaigns will be placed by either keyword content or topic on relevant Google partner and other third-party sites.
 Here are examples of both:

 11. Managed Placement Display Ads for eCommerce

 Another Display campaign you should be testing is managed placement ads.
-These are campaigns that use specific Google targeting methods whereby you especially choose websites, videos and app keywords or content topics to ensure your ads are placed on highly relevant content.
+These are campaigns that use specific Google targeting options and methods whereby you especially choose Google partner websites, videos and app keywords or content topics to ensure your ads are placed on highly relevant content.

 These ads are recommended for those online stores that have very niche products that can benefit from niche content targeting.